 2. Improved EVF / LCD Refresh Rate

 You can also see how this plays out in the focus test above.
-As I pan back and forth between candle holders you’ll notice the X100T back screen has such a better refresh rate over the X100s.
-It’s significant enough of a change and you can really feel it.
+As I pan back and forth between candle holders, you’ll notice that the X100T back screen has a better refresh rate than the X100s.
+It’s significant enough of a change, and you can really feel it.

 3. Classic Chrome Is Awesome

 One of Fuji’s marketing spiels is that “they have over 80 years of experience creating looks for photography.”
-Most people probably roll there eyes when reading this, but after having learned photography on film in the dark room over ten years ago, then moving into digital, It really is refreshing having the look of film again.
-I was shooting Canon and Sony as my digital cameras and there color profiles just don’t hold ground against the looks you get out of camera from Fuji.
+Most people probably roll their eyes when reading this.
+Still, after learning photography on film in a darkroom over ten years ago and then moving into digital, it is refreshing to have the look of film again.
+I was shooting Canon and Sony as my digital cameras, and their color profiles don’t hold ground against the looks you get out of the camera from Fuji.

 Classic Chrome is my new favorite look from Fuji.
 And Adobe nailed the look in Lightroom for RAW shooters.
 Check out my comparison of Classic Chrome RAW vs JPEG.